joelsita/project-two/README.md

 ## Bugs & Solutions

 ![bugs](assets/images/home-error.png)
- - restart button showing out of page when you go screen that below is 600.
+ - The restart button showing out of page when you go screen that below is 600.

 ### Solution

-- bug is still not fixed.
+- The bug is still not fixed.

 # Credits